 Functions and operators are written to "straddle" the boundary.
-From below, they are designed to resemble Icon procedures; from below, they are C procedures.
+From above, they are designed to resemble Icon procedures; from below, they are C procedures.
 An Icon procedure calls a function in the same way as it calls another Icon procedure; in fact, functions are procedure-typed data objects just as Icon procedures are.
 When invoke recognizes that a function is being called, it bypasses the argument adjustment if the field in the procedure data block that indicates the number of arguments expected contains -1, which indicates that the function can take an arbitrary number of arguments.
-It also does not push local variable initializations for functions, since the C procedure allocates its own stack space.
+It also does not allocate stack space for local variables, since any such variables are C variables and are allocated by the C function itself.
 C procedures have an entry sequence that creates a new procedure frame; since invoke has already done this, the entry point for functions must be set past any instructions that are involved in procedure frame creation.

 The first formal parameter of all functions is nargs, which corresponds to the word that contains the number of arguments supplied.
 For functions that expect a fixed number of arguments, they are also listed as arguments, in reverse order.
-For functions that can take an arbitrary number of arguments, there is a macro ARG (n) that uses the address and contents of nargs to calculate the location of the nth argument.
-Thus, ARG (1) accesses the first argument (as a descriptor), and ARG (nargs) accesses the last argument.
+For functions that can take an arbitrary number of arguments, there is a macro ARG(n) that uses the address and contents of nargs to calculate the location of the nth argument.
+Thus, ARG(1) accesses the first argument (as a descriptor), and ARG(nargs) accesses the last argument.
 Each function is responsible for supplying defaults for missing arguments and for dereferencing arguments that are variables.
-Because of the calling protocol, ARG (0) accesses the location where the return value should be stored.
+Because of the calling protocol, ARG(0) accesses the location where the return value should be stored.
 Every function must place its result there and then return through normal C conventions.
 Each function must also supply a procedure data block that contains the number of arguments expected (or -1), its entry point, and a string qualifier representing its name.